 We are here to help you

-- Listen and discuss questions, concerns, and complaints of students about the functioning of the university, including policies and procedures, the actions of others, and unfair treatment.
+- Listen, inform and discuss questions, concerns and complaints about the functioning of the university, including EMU policies and procedures.

-- Help students develop problem solving skills and promote critical thinking so that students will be better able to act on their own behalf in resolving conflicts.
+- Help develop problem solving skills and promote critical thinking so individuals will be better able to act on their own behalf in resolving conflicts.

-- Assist students in evaluating and assessing a variety of options to address their concerns.
+- Assist in evaluating and assessing a variety of options to address concerns.

-- Make referrals for mediation, counseling, and dispute resolution services, and assists in creating a helping network for students.
+- Make referrals directly to the appropriate individuals and/or resources for mediation, counseling, and dispute resolution services.

-- Provide a safe and confidential setting where students feel respected and where they can be candid and forthright.
+- Provide a safe and neutral setting where individuals feel respected and where they can be candid and forthright.

-- Take part in any formal grievance process, hearing or judicial process.
+- Take part in any formal grievance process, heating or judicial process.

-- Make administrative or academic decisions for any other part of the University.
+- Make or change administrative or academic decisions for any other part of the University.

 - Assign sanctions.